rgalba/DevOpsServerless/serverless-devops-talk.md

 - Lack of tolling
 - Complexity with architecture
 - Drawback in implementation
+---
+# Section 2: DevOps Definition

+> *Devops is just CI/CD.*

+*DevOps is a collaboration of tools, processes, and feedback.*

+DevOps is a safety way to deploy even for user than for developers.

+- Automation to decrease project`s complexity
+- Logging or monitoring apps(functions)
+- Continuous testing before production

+---
 references

 - “DevOps for Serverless Applications.
 Shashikant Bangera”